 Over 40% of Americans fear the dentist to some degree.
 Being a “dental chicken” is much more common than one would think.
 Fortunately, Dr. Roy has taken the necessary steps to become a leader in sedation dentistry here in Maine.
 He is certified in moderate sedation (only 3% of general dentists in the state have this distinction), which makes having a comfortable dental appointment entirely possible, even for those extreme “dental chickens.”
 Just see our sedation testimonial section for patients that have been helped successfully with sedation dentistry at Saco River Dentistry.

-Our skilled dental team are dedicated to putting you at ease while providing gentle, exceptional treatment.
-Our state-of-the-art techniques are designed to soothe nerves and minimize discomfort.
+Our skilled dental team is dedicated to putting you at ease while providing gentle, exceptional treatment.
+Our state-of-the-art techniques are designed to soothe nerves and minimize discomfort during a variety of procedures, from dental crowns to dental implants.
 We encourage you to discuss what elements of dentistry make you apprehensive, and our extensively trained cosmetic dentists will make every effort to enhance the experience for you.
 You can learn more about our sedation dentistry methods below, or you can give us a call to schedule a sedation consultation appointment.

 Oral Conscious Sedation (Pill)